Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

 Honestly, I think the StubHub credit is excellent.
 If I’m being nitpicky, there are a few things I would change.

-I would prefer if the StubHub credit was for up to $300 for a full year rather than up to $150 in credits for 6 months.
-A lot of times I find concerts and sporting events to be quite expensive especially if you are paying for two tickets.
-If I’m going with my girlfriend, it’d be nice to have the credit cover both of us.
+If I'm going with my girlfriend, it'd be nice to have the credit cover both of us.
 Concerts for famous artists like Kendrick Lamar or Bruce Springsteen can cost upwards of $150-$200 which would make a $300 full year StubHub credit more valuable for me.

-The other thing is I wish that the credit applied to platforms like Ticketmaster and SeatGeek.
+The other thing is I wish that the credit also applied to platforms like Ticketmaster and SeatGeek.
 These platforms would benefit from the exposure to this credit and of course the consumer would have more options.

 All things considered if you like concerts, sporting events or other popular events, the StubHub credit is an excellent feature on the Chase Sapphire Reserve®.